 How Hotwire works

-When you search for a room on Hotwire, you enter the city you want to visit and the dates.
+To get a Hotwire room, you enter the city you want to visit and the dates.
 Let’s say I plan to visit New York City a month from now for a week (Oh, I wish!).
 I enter September 15th to September 22nd as the dates I want.
 For the purpose of this example, let’s assume my husband is going too, and that we’re leaving the kids at home.

 On the screenshot above, you can see that New York City is divided into green areas.
 I can choose which one or more I want to consider staying in just by clicking on the map.
 When I do, the chosen area turns red.
 In this case, I’ll click on all the midtown areas to see what I get.